 A conciliation conference is a meeting of the parties and a conciliator to attempt to settle the dispute.
 The conciliator will meet around a table with the parties together and also with the parties separately.
 The conciliator will allow each party in turn to outline their position and will give them the opportunity to respond to the other party.
-The complainant usually goes first because it is to the complainant’s issues that the respondent needs to respond.
-Basically, the complainant must outline what is wrong and what they want from the respondent in relation to each issue.
+The complainant usually goes first because it is to the complainant’s issues to which the respondent needs to respond..

-In the individual meetings, the conciliator will meet with each to explore the issues with the party and may outline the strengths and weaknesses of the party’s case and present options for settlement.
+The conciliator may meet with each party separately to explore the issues and may outline the strengths and weaknesses of the party’s case and present options for settlement.
 The conciliator may ‘workshop’ or ‘reality test’ each party’s position to ensure they are aware of the likely consequences of failing to settle.

 Can what I say in a conciliation conference be repeated in other proceedings if the complaint does not settle?

 No. The Act provides that anything lawfully said in a conciliation proceeding cannot be used in other proceedings.

 Practically, this means the parties can negotiate openly in a conciliation conference.
 They might make offers for the purpose of trying to settle the dispute that they would not make when the matter is to be determined by a third party.
 Any such offer cannot be used against the offering party in another proceeding.
 For example, Party A might offer to settle the dispute for half of what he/she was asking.
 In other proceedings, Party B could not use Party A’s offer as evidence that he/she would settle for 50 per cent less.